 Each vitrification bed is usually a trench into which the discharge water travels through an iron or tile pipe.
 The pipe opens into the vitrification field composed of coarse gravel 8 to 24 inches deep.
 If the field is to be covered, a layer of plastic sheeting should go over the gravel and at least one foot of compacted earth over that.

-Vitrification beds which aren’t covered by earth will have a greater efficiency since some water can evaporate into the air.
+Vitrification beds that aren’t covered by earth will have a greater efficiency since some water can evaporate into the air.
 The air will also speed up the killing of any dangerous bacteria which manage to travel through the septic system into the vitrification field.
+Learn more about what a septic tank does here.

 Waste Disposal and Sewer Lines